 It’s no secret, we all wear down our sofas over time.
 They can begin to look tired and outdated in just a few years, depending on how often we use them.

 Buying a new throw can instantly change the room, not just your sofa.
 You can opt for a block colour or if you’re feeling daring, source a patterned throw.
+You may even decide to bring your outdoor garden storage bench inside for the winter, and dressing it up as a new stylish addition to your seating offering.

 The great thing about a throw is when they start to look dirty and a bit drab, you can pop them in the washing machine and they’ll be good as new.